-- 18 hours of electives at the 500 or 600 level, two of which may be taken outside of the department
+- 18 hours of electives (GEOG or ENVS) at the 500 or 600 level, (up to six hours electives may be non GEOG/ENVS courses at the university)

 - Comprehensive Examination (non-thesis students will choose a three-member advising committee of Geography/Geosciences faculty to administer and evaluate the comprehensive exam during their final semester.
 Students must pass this exam to graduate).

 - A plan/checklist is available at: Non Thesis Flight Plan

 Graduate School Current Students

 Each year, the Department of Geographic and Environmental Sciences funds two graduate teaching assistantships (GTAs) for incoming students.
 Tuition, health insurance and a $1000/month stipend are provided.
 GTAs must be enrolled full-time.
 Responsibilities during Year 1 include assisting faculty with teaching and research responsibilities.
 During Year 2, the GTA teaches an online course in GEOS 200 or GEOG 200.